 In what way will Trinity Presbyterian Church help me communicate with God?

 One key way is through worship and active participation in the congregation.
 As followers of Jesus Christ, we are called to worship God, nuture one another, and use our God-given gifts to reach out in mission and service to others.

 Can Trinity Presbyterian Church help me find and be closer with God?

-The main reason for being active in our church is love - Love for God, one another, and ourselves.
+The main reason for being active in our church is love - love for God, one another, and ourselves.
 We believe each of us needs help and guidance from other Christians in order to follow Christ.
-Through active membership in a church, you deepen your bond with Jesus Christ.
-Your participation in our congregation can help you express more fully your commitment to Christ through worshipping and serving God, and you can anticipate more joyfully an everlasting life with Christ.
+Through active membership in a church, you will deepen your bond with Jesus Christ.
+Your participation in our congregation can help you express more fully your commitment to Christ through worshiping and serving God, and as you anticipate more joyfully an everlasting life with Christ.
 An active membership in our church will also enrich your relationship with others and increase your opportunity to love and be loved in the same way Christ loves us.